berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * When displaying dental claim on phone in portrait the text widgets are indented but radio buttons are not.
 None should be indented on mobile devices.
 * Prevent Lookup, formload and autosuggest  from being fired twice because the on-change and on-update are both hitting autosuggest.
-* DONE:2020-02-17: ProvDemo: Allow tables to be rendered with a series of DIV instead of a table while retaining custom array.  this can allow wrapping of columns which is not possible with normal table.
+* DONE:2020-02-17:JOE: ProvDemo: Allow tables to be rendered with a series of DIV instead of a table while retaining custom array.  this can allow wrapping of columns which is not possible with normal table.
 * ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
 Need to duplicate exact functionality from the python make safe function.
-* ProvDemo: Option to render Table as a set of nested DIV rather than the Table Syntax
+* DONE:2010-02-17:JOE: ProvDemo: Option to render Table as a set of nested DIV rather than the Table Syntax
-* ProvDemo: Move the Collaps Expand Icon inside the field group label.
+* DONE:2020-02-17: ProvDemo: Move the Collapse Expand Icon inside the field group label.
 * ProvDemo: Add Status field at the bottom of Group and at bottom of Table.
 * ProvDemo: Provider Detail, Languages Needs Multi-select dropdown.
 * ProvDemo: Provider Detail, Contact, email.
 Default needs custom function to only allow one of the array elements to be selected as default.